bahiirwa/years-since/readme.md

 # Years Since
-Let your post time travel.
-Texts like "I have worked for x years in web dev" become outdated within a year.
-Years since keeps the date related texts current in your posts and allow your content to age well.
+Keep date time related texts relevant.
+"I have worked for x years." becomes outdated within a year.
+Years since keeps "x" current in your posts and allow your content to age well.

 ## Usage
 A year must be provided in your text by the attribute "y" such as ``[years-since y=2012]``.